aharmer/pathtrackr/README.md

 install_github("aharmer/pathtrackr")
 ```

-Alternativley, you can download the source package from ...
+Alternativley, you can download and install the source package from the [pathtrackr](https://aharmer.github.io/pathtrackr/) page.

 Workflow
 --------